Guide to Non-Court Dispute Resolution

 Our video explains why it is best to avoid going to court if at all possible.

-Are ADR decisions legally binding?
+Are NCDR decisions legally binding?

 Any agreements reached through mediation can be made into a legally binding document known as a Memorandum of Understanding.
 If your case involves financial matters, your agreement can be drafted into a Consent Order which makes the settlement legally enforceable.
+Cases involving child arrangements are drafted into a Child Arrangements Order before being submitted to the court to be made legally binding.

 Agreements reached through collaborative law, a process which involves the couple and their respective solicitors sitting down together to reach a settlement, can be made into legally binding documents by each solicitor.